-You cannot go to jail for not paying a loan.
+You can’t be arrested for debt just because you’re behind on payments.
 No creditor of consumer debt — including credit cards, medical debt, a payday loan, mortgage or student loans — can force you to be arrested, jailed or put in any kind of court-ordered community service.

 1. When you’re in contempt of a court order